PedroFreitas90/PedroFreitas90/README.md

 👋 I'm Pedro and I'm a Software Engeneering Student at University of Minho who is currently on the fifth grade (second year of master's degree).

-🔭  I’m currently working on my master's thesis: **Certification of the cryptographic component of the passwords manager - Keepass** , inside of **PassCert Project**.
+🔭  I’m currently working on my master's thesis: **Certification of the cryptographic component of the passwords manager - Keepass** , inside of [PassCert Project](https://passcert-project.github.io/ "PassCert Project").

 <br/>